Listowel Stakes

 The Listowel Stakes is a Listed flat horse race in Ireland open to thoroughbreds aged three years or older.
-It is run at Listowel over a distance of 1 mile and 1 furlong (1,811 metres), and it is scheduled to take place each year in September.
+It is run at Listowel over a distance of 1 mile (1,609 metres), and it is scheduled to take place each year in September.

 The race was first run in 2011.
 Prior to 2015 it was run over 1 mile and 4 furlongs.